MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootImage.md

 ```

 ### -Version

-Specifies the version of the boot image.
+Specify the version of the boot image.
+This value isn't the OS version, but a string that you manage.

 ```yaml
 Type: String